-The regenerative therapies we use include Platelet Rich Plasma (PRP) and Bone Marrow Concentrate (BMC) therapies.
-These are being used to effectively alleviate a number of chronic orthopedic conditions, including arthritis, sports injuries, tendinitis/tendinosis, nerve injuries and more.
+The regenerative treatments we offer include the use of Platelet Rich Plasma (PRP) and Bone Marrow Concentrate (BMC).
+These treatments may alleviate a number of chronic orthopedic conditions, including arthritis, sports injuries, tendinitis/tendinosis, nerve injuries and more.

-The physician will determine which regenerative therapy will work best for you based on personal experience and best practices used by practitioners around the world who perform similar treatments.
-They will also take into account the severity of the injury and/or disease.
+The physician will determine which treatment may work best for you based on your individual needs and the severity of the injury and/or disease.
+We utilize best practices used by leaders in the field and research from practitioners around the world who perform similar treatments.

-Our highly trained physicians will use carefully guided ultrasound to find a sample of stem cells or platelets, extract them and then concentrate this tissue in a special centrifuge.
+Our highly trained physicians use carefully guided ultrasound to find a sample of stem cells or platelets, extract them and then concentrate this tissue in a cell centrifuge.
 The sample is then injected at the site of an injured tendon, ligament, muscle, bone or joint, again using ultrasound to guide the procedure.
-A local anesthetic is used at the injection site.
+Light sedation and/or a local anesthetic is used at the injection site.
 It’s similar to a steroid injection.
 All of this is done in one outpatient visit.
 Watch more here.

 Platelet-Rich Plasma (PRP)